Rationalizing the use of chemicals in the field to optimize resources and reduce environmental impact.

 Drones are the most effective means to obtain a precise, high-resolution view of what is happening in the field.

-We use different types of cameras, both RGB and multispectral, to gather valuable information about the health and mapping of the field.
+We use different types of cameras, both RGB and multispectral, to gather valuable information about

 FIELD MAPPING

-Our image processing systems, combined with the precision GPS of our drones, allow us to develop not only vegetative indices (NDVI) but also RGB 3D models and define field or plot perimeters.
+us to develop not only vegetative indices (NDVI) but also RGB 3D models and define field or plot perimeters.

-From these georeferenced data, it is possible to create prescription maps: the field is divided into smaller areas based on the actual amount of water or fertilizer required.
-Knowing the right quantity to apply to each zone makes it easy to efficiently manage resources, reduce waste, and save costs.
+areas based on the actual amount of water or fertilizer required.
+Knowing the right quantity to apply to each zone

-The extreme importance of mapping one's own land, giving spatial and temporal value to the data acquired daily, becomes understandable.
-Only in this way the winemaker can modulate every intervention according to the actual needs.
+The extreme importance of mapping one's own land, giving spatial and temporal value to the data

 SENSORS

-The installation of field sensors, both meteorological and more specific for vine monitoring, is a fundamental activity for innovation and "digitalization" in agriculture.
-Sensors allow us to collect a large amount of data useful for assessing the health status of the crop and subsequently for planning targeted interventions.
+Sensors allow us to collect a large amount of data useful for assessing the health status of the crop

-Racemus.ai leverages data acquired from a network of low-power wireless sensors designed and integrated by our technicians.
-It includes sensors of various types:
+Racemus.ai leverages data acquired from a network of low-power wireless sensors designed

 - Weather stations.